meganjneal/Home_Sales-challenge22/README.md

   - 3 bed/3 bath houses by year
   - Houses with 3 beds, 3 baths, 2 floors, and 2000+ sqft by year
   - Homes with view ratings having average prices ≥ $350,000 (with runtime comparison for cached and parquet data)
-- Caching and uncaching operations
-- Parquet partitioning for additional analysis

-## How to Run

-To run the analysis:
-1. Open `Home_Sales.ipynb` in Jupyter Notebook
-2. Ensure the CSV file (`home_sales_revised.csv`) is in the same directory or update the path in the notebook
-3. Execute the cells sequentially